PriceBlocs/react-priceblocs-js/README.md

 # PriceBlocs [beta]

-PriceBlocs makes it easy for developers to add in payments and billing management to their products through a set of context hooks and components.
+PriceBlocs makes it easy for developers to get started with in-app payments and billing through a set of functional components.

+In just a few lines of code you'll be able to:

+- Show products and prices
+- Initiate checkouts
+- Enable billing managment

+Everything you need to get started with in-app payments, with less server side code.

 - [Getting Started](#getting-started)
 - [Workflow](#workflow)